andgc02/Festinest/docs/data-model.md

 ## Trade-offs

-- Seeder must ensure referenced artists exist (`artists` first, then `festivals`).
+- Seeder must ensure referenced artists exist (rtists first, then estivals).
-- Client code needs a resolver (e.g., hook or cache) to map `artistId` to artist details.
+- Client code needs a resolver (e.g., hook or cache) to map rtistId to artist details.
-- Analytics / "people going" features require aggregations keyed by `festivalId` + `artistId`.
+- Analytics / "people going" features require aggregations keyed by estivalId + rtistId.

 ## Seeder Workflow

-1. Store artist JSON files in `data/artists/*.json`.
-Each file should include `id`, `name`, and any optional fields.
+1. Store artist JSON files in data/artists/*.json.
+Each file should include id, ame, and any optional fields.
-2. Store festival JSON files in `data/festivals/*.json`, referencing artists via `artistId`.
+2. Store festival JSON files in data/festivals/*.json, referencing artists via rtistId.
+3. Store attendance JSON files in data/attendance/*.json to seed estivalAttendees rollups.
+4. Run
-3. Run `npm run seed:festivals` (see README).
+pm run seed:festivals (see README).
 The script now:
-   - Upserts `artists` before `festivals`.
+   - Upserts rtists before estivals.
-   - Normalises `id`, `updatedAt`, and derived `genre` fields.
+   - Normalises id, updatedAt, and derived genre fields.
    - Batches writes (<=400 per batch) to stay under Firestore limits.
-   - Emits warnings when a lineup/schedule slot is missing `artistId`, `day`, `stage`, or `time`, or if the `artistId` does not match an artist JSON file.
+   - Emits warnings when a lineup/schedule slot is missing rtistId, day, stage, or 	ime, or if the rtistId does not match an artist JSON file.
-4. Validate Firestore: confirm every `festival.lineup[].artistId` has a matching artist document and review any warnings printed during seeding.
+5. Validate Firestore: confirm every estival.lineup[].artistId has a matching artist document and review any warnings printed during seeding.

 ## Product Recommendations